RMHogervorst/GettingAndCleaningData/README.md

 ##run_analysis.R
 This repo has the script run_analysis.R.
 This script requires data.table and dplyr.
-If you have the Samsungdata in your main directory (but still in the folders train/ en test/), *if you have the files loose from the folders, follow this link*, this script will load the different .txt files and combines them to one dataframe called data.
+If you have the Samsungdata in your main directory (but still in the folders train/ en test/), *if you have the files loose from the folders, open the script run_analysis_without_folders which is equal in all respects but looks for the files in your homedirectory*, this script will load the different .txt files and combines them to one dataframe called data.

 After merging of the files the old files will be removed and in 3 steps linked with piping (`%>%`).